 The hits kept coming when we extended out the range to 30ft, with 84.31Mbps down and 61.92Mbps up.
 The router really got a chance to open up on the freeway once we moved over to the 5GHz spectrum though, recording an absolutely insane score of 459.58Mbps down/369.84Mbps up from a distance of five feet.

 It was only once we took the range out to 30ft on 5GHz that the results finally started to calm down into the realm of reality, with speeds of 269.54Mbps down/231.07Mbps up.

-The TP-LINK Archer C5400 is everything you could want out of a high-performance mid-price wireless router, and just a little bit more.
-It’s compact, well-designed frame hides the beast underneath, the best example of a “wolf in sheep’s clothing” we’ve seen in 2016.
+The TP-LINK Archer C5400 is everything you could want out of a high-performance mid-price wireless router, like the TP-Link P5 AC1900, and just a little bit more.
+Its compact, well-designed frame hides the beast underneath, the best example of a “wolf in sheep’s clothing” we’ve seen in 2016.